-Free insurance appears to be trending for all-inclusive resorts these days as another level of peace of mind and now another luxury resort joins Palladium Hotel Group and Blue Diamond Resorts.
+Free insurance appears to be trending for all-inclusive resorts these days as another level of peace of mind and now another luxury resort – Iberostar – joins Palladium Hotel Group and Blue Diamond Resorts in offering free medical insurance to guests.
 Even the Dominican Republic is offering all tourists visiting a hotel a travel assistance plan.

 Before we go further – it’s good to know that one of the items to look for in insurance, especially when free, is repatriation.
 According to Iberostar Resorts, this is one of the advantages of their plan, which is offered through Europ Assistance.
 Basically, repatriation covers the costs incurred if you need to go home due to medical reasons.

-Always, always – review all insurance policies in full and be sure it’s the right fit for your needs.
+Always, always – review the terms of all insurance policies in full and be sure it’s the right fit for your needs.

 What does Iberostar’s Free Insurance Cover?